Psynosaur/moRFeusQt/README.md

 Product information : https://othernet.is/products/morfeus-1

 ##### Features currently in development
+- [ ] New GUI for separation of concerns
 - [x] Multi Device Support
 - [x] TCP Support Basic Sending to GQRX
 - [x] Draws a power reading plot from GQRX